Veriff

 Like other types of deception, digital scams have a longer history than commonly realized.
 The practice of email phishing is said to have originated in the early 1970s, although it gained widespread usage and its term in the mid-1990s.
 Since then, fraudulent activities online have expanded, ranging from fraudulent email accounts to exploiting information obtained from extensive data breaches.
 The largest recorded loss from a single email scam amounted to $47 million.

-Interestingly, the infamous 419 scam, also known as the Advance-fee or Nigerian Prince scam, emerged as mail fraud approximately a century ago.
+Interestingly, the infamous 419 scam, also known as the Advance-fee or Nigerian Prince scam, emerged as mail fraud in the 1980s.

 At Veriff, we wanted to explore how the biggest scams on the internet have evolved over the years.
 We looked at ONS Crime in England and Wales Statistics data, which uses Crime Survey for England and Wales (CSEW) data, for the past eight years to map how the crimes that took place online have varied.